 The impact of this movement is evident in other countries around the world.
 In Mexico, children voted in 1997 for the right to a better education.
 Government policy makers responded by changing the school curricula.
 In Canada, a group of school children used the election as an educational tool to learn about their rights.
-A movie entitled “Soldiers of Peace” has also been made, documenting the work of these five teenage leaders.
+A movie entitled “Soldiers of Peace” documenting the work of these five teenage leaders has been made.

 New Tactics in Human Rights does not advocate for or endorse specific tactics, policies or issues.